-“This also provides us with the financial muscle to acquire existing data centres from other large companies to consolidate the Nordic market and expand our concept with carbon dioxide positive data centres.”
+“This also provides us with the financial muscle to acquire existing data centers from other large companies to consolidate the Nordic market and expand our concept with carbon dioxide positive data centers.

-It’s no secret that data centres consume significant amounts of energy and as a result produce substantial environmental emissions – of which carbon dioxide is often prominent.
-Thunell asserts the company’s data centres are designed and constructed to produce a minimum of carbon dioxide emissions, which results in greater efficiency and lower costs.
+It's no secret that data centers consume significant amounts of energy and as a result produce substantial environmental emissions – of which carbon dioxide is often prominent.
+Thunell asserts the company's data centers are designed and constructed to produce a minimum of carbon dioxide emissions, which results in greater efficiency and lower costs.

 “Our concept provides us with far lower investment and operating costs and means we can offer highly competitive pricing,” says EcoDataCenter CEO Lars Schedin.